tendermint/tendermint/docs/architecture/adr-058-event-hashing.md

 ### Negative

-1. yet another consensus parameter.
+1. yet another consensus parameter
+2. more things to track in the tendermint state

 ### Neutral